Mexico Part II-- Central Mexico

 Day 2 -- Art and Local Markets

-Take this day as an easy going day, sleep in if you need to after traveling and bar hopping the night before.
+Have an easy-going day sleep if you need to after traveling and bar-hopping the night before.
 Wake up, whenever you wake up!
-Today is a total leisure day to soak the art in, admire all the beauty Mexico City has to offer and eat your way through some of the local markets.
-When you're ready, start your day at the "Museo de Arte Moderno" Where you'll find Frida Kahlo's original painting of " The Two Fridas", among work from Diego Rivera, David Alfaro Siqueiros, Jose Clemente Orozco and many more local artists.
+Today is a full leisure day to soak the art in, admire all the beauty Mexico City has to offer, and eat your way through some of the local markets.
+When you're ready, start your day at the "Museo de Arte Moderno," Where you'll find Frida Kahlo's original painting of " The Two Fridas," among work from Diego Rivera, David Alfaro Siqueiros, Jose Clemente Orozco, and many more local artists.

 Castillo de Chapultepec --

-Across the museum, through an enchanted forest and a small hike after, you'll find this famous castle set atop of a hill.
+Across the museum, through an enchanted forest and a small hike after, you'll find this famous castle set atop a hill.
 Once the country home for the Spanish Viceroy, later the former home of Mexican royalty and most recently used as the Capulet's castle in the 1996 remake of Romeo & Juliet directed by Baz Luhrmann.
-Castillo de Chapultepec now open for public viewing, offer stunning views and mesmerizing corridors with a flare of an 18th century decor and structure that's not to be missed.
+Castillo de Chapultepec, now open for public viewing, offer stunning views and mesmerizing corridors with a flare of an 18th-century decor and structure that's not to be missed.

-After a feast of the eyes, head on to Mercado Roma and get a feast for the belly or visit any of the local Markets in Mexico City.
-We went to a total of 4 markets and Mercado Roma was our favorite!
+After a feast of the eyes, head on to Mercado Roma and get a feast for the belly or visit any the local Market in Mexico City.
+We went to a total of 4 markets, and Mercado Roma was our favorite!
 This market is more upscale and trendy, yet despite being smaller and more commercial compared to the other markets, Mercado Roma can also offer some delicious authentic bites.